kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

    }
 }
 ```
-Implements the FileWriterRows trait for `SerializedFileWriter<W>`, which is responsible for writing Parquet data to a file.
+Implements the `FileWriterRows` trait for `SerializedFileWriter<W>`, which is responsible for writing Parquet data to a file.

+`W` is a generic type parameter, meaning this implementation works for any type that satisfies the given constraints.

+`'static (Lifetime Bound)`  means that the type `W` must not contain any non-static references, so type `W` must live for the entire program's duration or be completely owned (no borrowed references).
+The `'static` bound ensures that `SerializedFileWriter<W>` does not hold references that might expire while it's being used.
+This is useful when dealing with long-lived or async operations.

 The issue: we used to have `&self.total_num_rows` from  `parquet::file::writer::SerializedFileWriter`
 ```rust
 pub struct SerializedFileWriter<W: ParquetWriter> {